cuwip-nyc/cuwip-nyc.github.io/faq.md

 opportunity to engage with and learn from other women in physics at all stages of their physics careers.
 At CUWiP, budding physicists will experience a professional conference, learn about graduate school and professions in physics, and share invaluable experiences, advice, and ideas with other women.
 Only undergraduate students who will be over 18 at the time of the conference may apply to CUWiP.
+Faculty/mentors who are interested in attending the conference should contact cuwipnyc@gmail.com to discuss possible participation.

 ## Application and Registration